protocol/nft-website/docs/concepts/content-addressing.md

 First, we no longer need to coordinate among multiple writers to our store by splitting the key space into "domains."
 There's now one universal domain, the domain of all possible values.
 If multiple people add the same value, there's no collision in the key space.
 They just each get the same key back from the `put` method.

 This change also gives our values _location independence_.
 In our original K/V store with multiple domains, we had to include the domain inside the key to prevent name collisions.
-As a consequence, in order to retrieve a value, you need to know which domain it belongs to, as well as the specific location within that domain's piece of the key space.
+To retrieve a value, you need to know which domain it belongs to, as well as the specific location within that domain's piece of the key space.
 If we store a "location based" key on the blockchain, our ability to retrieve the data depends on the one domain that's "baked in" to our key.
 Even if the same content is stored in a thousand other domains, our lookup will fail if the one we depend on disappears or changes its naming conventions.

 ## Enough theory.
 What should I use?